IgniteUI/igniteui-docfx/en/components/stepper.md

 If titles and subtitles are defined, with this setup both indicators and titles would be rendered.

 The user would also have the ability to define the position of the title for the steps, so it could be placed before, after, above or below the step indicator.
-There are two exposed properties which would set the title position based on the stepper orientation.
+The user can configure the title position using the [titlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#titlePosition) property.
 Both properties take member of [IgxStepperTitlePosition]({environment:angularApiUrl}/enums/igxsteptitleposition.html) enum:
 - end
 - start
 - bottom
 - top

-When the `igx-stepper` is horizontally orientated, the user can configure the title position using the [horizontalTitlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#horizontalTitlePosition) property, which default value is `bottom`.
+When the `igx-stepper` is horizontally orientated, the title position default value is `bottom`.

-When the orientation is set to vertical layout the title position could be changed using the [verticalTitlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#verticalTitlePosition) property, which by default is set to `end`.
+When the orientation is set to vertical layout the title position by default is `end`.

-> Note: Both [horizontalTitlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#horizontalTitlePosition) and [verticalTitlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#verticalTitlePosition) properties are applicable **only** when the stepper [stepType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#stepType) property is set to `full`.
+> Note: [titlePosition]({environment:angularApiUrl}/classes/igxsteppercomponent.html#titlePosition) property is applicable **only** when the stepper [stepType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#stepType) property is set to `full`.

 **Indicator**